Are you looking for test card numbers?

 • eventCode: CAPTURE

-• originalReference: The pspReference of the pre-authorisation.
+• originalReference: The pspReference of the pre-authorization.

 • success: true